• Skip to main content

 Panama Friendly Nations Visa

-This program changed in August 2021 making it harder to qualify.
+This program changed in August 2021, making it harder to qualify.
 However, it can still be a good option for those looking to move to Panama.
-The citizens of fifty nations qualify for the program which offer a two-year temporary residence permit and a then permanent residency and citizenship.
+The citizens of fifty nations qualify for the program, which offers a two-year temporary residence permit, and then you can also gain permanent residency and citizenship.

 Some countries on the list are: